 Our study reveals both the promise and limitations of string-based malware classification within the context of LLMs and retrieval-augmented pipelines.
 One further extension is the importance of \textit{dynamic length filtering}, tailored specifically to family characteristics.
 While we adopted a fixed threshold ($L=13$) based on aggregated LLM feedback (\mysec\ref{sec:RQ2a}), our results show that families such as \texttt{DCRat} and \texttt{CoinMiner} benefit from this filtering, whereas others like \texttt{CobaltStrike} and \texttt{RecordBreaker} are negatively impacted.
 This highlights the need for adaptive, family-aware filtering to preserve meaningful short strings that might otherwise be discarded.

-We also identify limitations in \textit{LLM fine-tuning} on abstract string data.
-Although LLMs excel at code and text-related tasks, their effectiveness here is limited (\mysec\ref{sec:RQ4}) due to two main factors: (1) retrieved FSS strings often lack clear semantics—particularly in packed or obfuscated binaries—making it challenging for LLMs to establish reliable associations; and (2) obfuscation artifacts in training data introduce misleading patterns, reducing generalization.
-These findings suggest that combining RAG-based retrieval with more structured semantic filtering may provide a more robust alternative.
+We also identify limitations in LLM fine-tuning on abstract string data.
+Although LLMs excel at code and text-related tasks, their effectiveness in this context is limited (\mysec\ref{sec:RQ4}) for two main reasons: (1) the retrieved FSS strings often lack clear semantics, especially in packed or obfuscated binaries, making it difficult for LLMs to establish reliable associations; and (2) obfuscation artifacts in the training data introduce misleading patterns, which reduces generalization.
+These findings suggest that combining RAG-based retrieval with more structured semantic filtering may offer a more robust alternative.